chora-io/mods/governor/spec/02_msg.md

 `MsgRetireGovernor` - A governor can retire from their position at any time, forfeiting their voting power and releasing their delegations.
 If there are any unclaimed rewards remaining in the governor account, the rewards will be automatically transferred from the governor account to the owner account.

-`MsgRemoveGovernor` - Any governor account can be removed through network governor, enabling the network to remove a governor by force if necessary.
-Any unclaimed rewards can be sent to the owner account, sent to the community spending pool, or burned upon removal.
+`MsgRemoveGovernor` - A governor account can be removed by the network admin, enabling the network to remove a governor by force if necessary.
+Any unclaimed rewards can be sent to the owner account, sent to another account, or burned upon removal (to reduce the supply of the reward token).

 ## Proto Definitions